jenniferschepke/jenniferschepke.github.io/content/about.md

 - Watching the sunset with someone you love

 I believe that God created a world with abundant beauty.
 My goal is to create art that depicts the beauty and joy of life, no matter the circumstance.

-###### *"Beauty is truth.
-The truer something is the more beautiful it is.
-The most beautiful things were made by God."
-Tucker Carlson*

 ---